mseminatore/TeslaJS/README.md

 ------------ | -----------
-TESLAJS_LOG | if set defines the value of the default logging level TESLAJS_SERVER | if set defines the URI for the Tesla servers (e.g. set to http://127.0.0.1:3000)
+TESLAJS_LOG | if set defines the value of the default logging level TESLAJS_SERVER | if set defines the URI for the Tesla servers (e.g. set to http://127.0.0.1:3000) TESLAJS_STREAMING | if set defines the URI for the Tesla streaming servers (e.g. set to http://127.0.0.1:3000)

 **General API calls**